nehachopade/introduction-to-css-lab-nyc-fe-071018/README.md

 "pretty good" defaults.

-In order to further customize the style, appearance, and interactive behavior of our websites, we turn to Cascading Style Sheets, or CSS.
+In order to further customize the style, appearance, and interactive behavior of our websites, we turn to Cashttps://learn.co/tracks/skills-front-end-web-development/forms-input-and-multimedia-tags/introduction-to-css/introduction-to-css-lab#cading Style Sheets, or CSS.
 In this lab, we will work on implementing CSS declarations in our HTML.

 ## Objectives